Energy, entropy, and arbitrage: Applications

-Because of our energy-entropy trading strategies within and among the sectors, the first and the third term in the final expression above is nonnegative.
+Because we run energy-entropy portfolios within and among the sectors, the first and the third term in the final expression above is nonnegative.
 We now show how to control the middle term.

 Consider a random integer $I$ that takes value $i$ with probability $\lambda_i(t)$, for $i=1,2,\ldots,m$.
 Consider two functions:

 Obviously $E f(I)=1$ and, hence